jitu7033/c_project/README.md

 Syntax Highlighting: (Upcoming feature) Syntax highlighting support for various programming languages.
 Cross-Platform: Works on Unix-based systems.
 Installation
 To build Kilo, you need a C compiler like gcc.
-Follow the steps below to compile and run Kilo:
+Follow the steps below to compile and run Kilo;

 Clone the Repository: